MathClubISIB/mathclubisib.github.io/content/past_activities/wmou/winter_2022.md

 ---
-title: "WRP Winter 2022"
+title: "WMOU Winter 2022"
-description: "WRP at the Students' Math Club at Indian Statistical Institute, Bangalore."
+description: "WMOU at the Students' Math Club at Indian Statistical Institute, Bangalore."
 ---

 {{< katex >}}

 {{< lead >}}
-WRP WINTER 2022 HAS BEEN OFFICIALLY CONCLUDED.
+WMOU 2022 HAS BEEN OFFICIALLY CONCLUDED.
 FIND BELOW THE TOPICS COVERED IN EACH GROUP AND LIST OF PEOPLE WHO COMPLETED THE PROJECT.
 {{< /lead >}}

-This is the home page of the WRP Winter 2022 organised by the Math Club.
+This is the home page of the WMOU 2022 organised by the Math Club.

 ### Category Theory